British Knights: History

 British Knights was launched in 1983 as a casual shoe brand.
 In 1985, they introduced their first sneaker collection, and sales exploded.
 In an environment where brands kept the same style in their line for years, British Knights was one of the first brands to recognize that the sneaker business was more about fashion than performance.
 By introducing a new collection three to four times a year, it became popular among 15- to 24-year-old males in urban communities.
 The slogan "the shoe ain't nothin' without the BK button" became the brand's mantra in reference to the diamond-shaped BK logo plate that was on every shoe.

 British Knights was one of the first brands to use hip hop artists as endorsers, enlisting Kool Moe Dee for the brand's introduction to TV.
 “How Ya Like Me Now” was broadcast on the worldwide music channel MTV.

+In the late 1980s, British Knights apparel was worn by the Toronto hip-hop group Get Loose Crew.
+The group sought sponsorship from the company in 1988; although no formal endorsement was established, apparel was provided by the company.
+Members wore British Knights clothing on the cover of their 1988 self-titled album and during a televised appearance on CBC’s Switchback.

 British Knights made their biggest marketing push in 1990, when they signed rapper MC Hammer to a full endorsement deal.
 The Hammer phenomenon, the biggest star in the music industry at the time, captivated a large number of people.
 British Knights sponsored his tour, did in-store events and contests, an anti-drug campaign also featured him in a British Knights sponsored television spot.
 Awareness of the brand increased tremendously, and the brand crossed over to a more mainstream market.